hachlaf-zainab/Rockbuster-Stealth-Analysis/README.md

 # Rockbuster Stealth Data Analysis Project
 Rockbuster Stealth LLC is a movie rental company planning to launch an online video rental service.

-My task was to help with the launch strategy by using SQL to analyze the data and answer any ad-hoc business questions, then present the results of your analysis to Rockbuster management.
+**Objective** My task was to help with the launch strategy by using SQL to analyze the data and answer any ad-hoc business questions, then present the results of your analysis to Rockbuster management.

 **Dataset** Rockbuster’s film inventory, customers, and payments.